 Add grommets.

 You may not have the skills or equipment to sew a rod pocket or a hanging sleeve, so you can add grommets as an alternative.
-This method involves poking holes into the tapestry to create attachment points for hooks and reinforcing them to prevent tearing.

 A grommet tool kit doesn’t cost a lot and typically comes with a hole cutter, anvil, setting tool, grommets, and everything else necessary to reinforce holes in your tapestry.